Subphotospheric Emission from Short Gamma-Ray Bursts. II.~Signatures of Non-Thermal Dissipation in the Multi-Messenger Signals: Outflow model

 The left panel of Fig.~\ref{fig:snapshot_cuts_by_angle} shows the rest mass (dashed lines) and internal energy density (solid lines).
 Going from the on-axis direction to the jet-cocoon interface, the internal energy density tends to decrease whereas the rest mass density increases.
 While this behavior agrees well with expectations, the values differ less than one order of magnitude between the three viewing angles.
 Similar to the internal energy density, the magnetization $\sigma$ (middle panel) is the highest on-axis, while being low (and with a smoother profile) within the cocoon; the spread between the three angles reaches up to two orders of magnitude.
 Finally, the radial profile of the Lorentz factor (shown in the right panel) decreases as we move from the on-axis to the jet-cocoon interface viewing directions: while on axis the plasma moves with $\Gamma_\mrm{rad} \simeq \mathcal{O}(10$--$20)$, the Lorentz factor decreases to $\Gamma_\mrm{rad} \simeq \mathcal{O}(1$--$5)$ in the jet-cocoon interface.
 Hence, the jet-cocoon interface is characterized by a smooth profile, while stronger fluctuations are visible within the jet.

 At the end of the GRMHD simulation, the outflow is still optically thick.
 Since running the simulation up to the photosphere is numerically challenging, we extrapolate the characteristic quantities until larger radii following the procedure outlined in \citet{Rudolph:2023auv}, which includes the calculation of the optical depth to Thomson scatterings.
 For all radii considered, the optically thin regime is not reached.
-For each viewing angle, we identify a radial region representative of the jet/outer jet/jet-cocoon interface based on its Lorentz factor.
-For this region, we assume a constant Lorentz factor $\Gamma$ and magnetization $\sigma$ (implying that the acceleration of the plasma has ceased).
-We note that in the jet, a magnetization of $\sigma \gtrsim 1$ (see Fig.~\ref{fig:snapshot_cuts_by_angle} middle panel) suggests that mild acceleration is still ongoing within a small jet region; yet we do not expect a large impact due to this on our findings.
+In order to do so, first, we define the (radial) region of interest from the last snapshot, which lies between the constant-radius lines plotted in light gray in Fig.~\ref{fig:snapshot_7s_x_z}, i.e.~it is between $1.46$ and $1.8 \times 10^{11}$~cm.
+This region is represented as a single shell (hence, a single radiation zone) moving outward for each of the three selected angles representing the jet/outer jet/jet-cocoon interface.
+Second, we determine the evolution of $\Gamma$, $\sigma$, $\rho$, and $u$.
+For the first two quantities, for simplicity, we assume constant values, since their average values change only marginally over the last snapshots of the GRMHD simulation.
+Only in the jet itself, small regions of $\sigma \gtrsim 1$ (see Fig.~\ref{fig:snapshot_cuts_by_angle} middle panel) suggest ongoing mild acceleration, which is further supported by the specific enthalpy $h \gtrsim 1$.
+However, we do not expect a large impact of this on the results.
+To summarize, we consider the average Lorentz factor within the region of interest extracted at the last snapshot as the final constant Lorentz factor ($\Gamma \equiv \langle \Gamma\rangle_\mrm{7s}$).
+Similarly, the magnetization equals the average one reached at the last snapshot ($\sigma \equiv \langle \sigma \rangle_\mrm{7s}$).
+For the rest-mass density and the internal energy density, we extrapolate the evolution from the snapshots extracted at $[5.0, 5.5, 6.0, 6.5, 7.0]$~s as follows: For each fluid cell contained in our region of interest, we fit a power-law to the evolution over snapshots (i.e., $u^\prime \propto r^{-s_u}$ and $\rho^\prime \propto r^{-s_\rho}$).
+Finally, we take the average values for each angle as the representative ones for the region.